 This will include 4.5 acres of new public spaces, and extend the city’s public river walk by more than 1,000 linear feet,” Kessler said.
 “Parks, plazas and public event spaces will be interwoven and spatially defined by the regenerated power plant and other mixed-use urban infill, creating a network of connected plazas linking the river to the center city.”

 Location: 401 Habersham St.

-Just a few blocks away, on Bay and Habersham streets, Lark Hotels is taking on a smaller, more intimate project: a 55-room, four-story hotel with two entrances and a valet drop-off along Habersham Street.
-The project is bringing a much needed revitalization to this block along Bay Street with the restoration and preservation of the two adjacent buildings, which will feature an open air courtyard, lobby space and future high end restaurant.
+Just a few blocks away, on Bay and Habersham streets, Lark Hotels is taking on a smaller, more intimate project.
+They are planning a 55-room, four-story hotel with two entrances and a valet drop-off along Habersham Street.
+The project is bringing a much needed revitalization to this block along Bay Street.
 The Massachusetts-based company is making its debut in the southern scene with this new property.
-Each estate in Lark Hotels’ collection of inns in Maine and New Hampshire and boutique hotels in Massachusetts, Rhode Island and California has its own personality radiantly displayed in the design and décor, layout and name.
+Each estate in Lark Hotels’ collection of inns and boutique hotels has its own personality.
 It’s no doubt this flair will flourish in the coming hotel in the Hostess City of the South.

 More to Come